wade-cheng/compile-typst-site/README.md

 # compile-typst-site

 `compile-typst-site` is a binary utility for static site generation using Typst.
-It's built to be dead simple (at least conceptually).
-Let's explain and motivate its use case with an example.
-Say we've created a directory tree that maps to a website:
+It takes a directory structure like this:

 ```
 $ tree
 .
+├── compile-typst-site.toml
 ├── src/
 │   ├── about.typ
 │   ├── blog/